San Jose, Romblon: Demographics

-According to the 2020 census, San Jose has a total population of 11,759.
+According to the 2024 census, San Jose has a total population of 11,626 people.
 The municipality has a population density of 534 persons per square kilometer.
 In 2013, San Jose had 6,662 registered voters distributed into 38 precincts, according to the COMELEC.

 San Jose's population is composed mainly of Aeta natives and migrants from Panay who spoke Onhan, also known as Taga-onhan or Inunhan (Hambilanon style), the native language of the inhabitants and one of three major languages in Romblon.
 Onhan is a variant of the Western Visayan language of Kinaray-a and is thus, spoken not only in Romblon but also in some parts of neighboring Aklan.

 Majority of the island's population are Roman Catholic and the Assemblies of God, with a small denomination of Protestants, Seventh-day Adventists, Iglesia ni Cristo, and Jehovah's Witnesses.

 Economy

 Fishing and tourism are two of the primary economic activities in San Jose.
 The latter became a popular source of income in recent years following the influx of tourists to neighboring Boracay Island.
 Several beach resorts were established along the shores of Carabao Island to take advantage of tourist arrivals.
 Aside from tourism, San Jose residents also engage in livestock raising, copra farming, vegetable and root crop cultivation, and merchant trading with nearby Santa Fe and Odiongan in Tablas Island, and Boracay in Aklan.